Ecology Surveys in Cheshire

 Analysing Flora and Fauna

-If there are no obvious signs of animal or plant habitats on the property or site, an ecological surveyor will kick off the assessment process with a Preliminary Ecological Appraisal (PEA) / Phase 1 Habitat Survey.
-During a PEA, the ecologist can identify any ecological features present before determining whether the development will impact them and any mitigation measures that will reduce or eliminate the expected damages.
+If there are no obvious signs of animal or plant habitats on the property or site, an ecological surveyor will kick off the assessment process with a Preliminary Ecological Appraisal (PEA) / Extended Phase 1 Habitat Survey as the first survey.
+During a preliminary ecological appraisal, the ecologist can identify any ecological features present before determining whether the development will impact them and any mitigation measures that will eliminate the expected damages and reduce the predicted ecological issues.

 After analysing the entirety of the site and all present buildings, the ecological consultant will have gauged if protected animals or plants are present, or whether the site has a level of suitability that could indicate occupancy in the future.
 All ecology surveys will result in the ecological surveyor putting together an ecology report, including information about the site, ecological features, instructions for next steps, recommendations for further surveys, and a decision over whether or not a planning application can be granted.

-Whenever further ecological surveys are required, the necessary assessments will need to be completed and a report from the inspection will need to be submitted to the local authorities before planning consent will be granted or denied.
-Assessments over protected animals include badger surveys, barn owl surveys, bat surveys, dormouse surveys, great crested newt surveys, otter surveys, reptile surveys or water vole surveys, and assessments over plants include giant hogweed surveys, Himalayan balsam surveys, injurious weed surveys or Japanese knotweed surveys.
+Whenever further assessments are required, the necessary additional surveys will need to be completed and a report from the ecological surveys will need to be submitted to the local authorities before planning applications will be granted or denied.
+Habitat surveys over listed animals include badger surveys, barn owl surveys, bat surveys, dormouse surveys, great crested newt surveys, otter surveys, reptile surveys or water vole surveys, and a protected species survey over plants could include giant hogweed surveys, Himalayan balsam surveys, injurious weed surveys or Japanese knotweed surveys.

-Our friendly team is happy to offer support to clients on choosing and booking an ecology survey.
+Our friendly team is happy to offer support to clients in choosing and booking an ecology survey, helped by our links to relevant organisations, such as the Chartered Institute of Ecology and Environmental Management (CIEEM) and the Department for Environment, Food and Rural Affairs (DEFRA).
 Applicable to both private and professional clients, even if you aren’t sure which ecological survey you need, simply contact us and we can determine the most suitable step forward based on your needs.

-Using the specifications of your site and project, we can create a free quote for you to consider, and if you are happy with it, let us know and we will plan a date to conduct the assessment.
+Our coverage spans throughout the country, meaning support to developers in Cheshire, as well as other neighbouring counties and the North Wales area.
+Using the specifications of your site and project, we can create a free quote for you to consider, and if you are happy with it, let us know and we will plan a date to conduct the ecology survey.
 Shortly after the survey, you will receive the completed ecology report ready for submission to the local council as part of the application for a planning condition.